jdonlan/java-dev/services/notifications.md

 ##Setting Actions on Notifications
 In addition to just showing messages, notifications also allow you to also set an action that happens when the notification is clicked or you can set some action buttons that perform certain actions when they're clicked instead of the default notification action.
 To set these actions, you need to create pending intents.
-Pending intents will be covered more in the Pending Intents lesson, so we'll just cover how to set them to a notification here.
+Pending intents will be covered more in an upcoming topic, so we'll just cover how to set them to a notification here.

 The first type of action you can set is the default notification action.
 When the user clicks on a notification, something should happen.
 Typically, this action is to open the app that created the notification and show data that is related to the notification.
 For instance, if you receive a text message then you'll get a notification that has the contents of the text message.
 If you click on that notification, you're taken to the text messaging app and right into the conversation shown on the notification.
 Your actions should always have that sort of context.